Welcome to Dynamic Ecology! Below are some answers to questions you may have about this blog.

-I’m Jeremy Fox, an Associate Professor of Population Ecology at the University of Calgary.
-Previously, I did a B.A. (not B.Sc.!) at Williams College, a Ph.D. under Peter Morin at Rutgers University, and a postdoc at the NERC Centre for Population Biology at Imperial College London.
+I’m Jeremy Fox, a Professor at the University of Calgary.
+Previously, I did a B.A. at Williams College, a Ph.D. under Peter Morin at Rutgers University, and a postdoc at the NERC Centre for Population Biology at Imperial College London.

 I’m broadly interested in population, community, and evolutionary ecology–those bits of ecology that–in my view, anyway!–have population dynamics at their core (hence the name of this blog).
 For information on my research, please visit my lab homepage.